 Needless to say, our working days were looooong.
 We would make the bagel dough the night before.
 My husband would wake up at 4:30 a.m. to turn the industrial stone oven on.
 Then he would wake up our then 12 year old son and 10 year old daughter on alternate days to help by 5 a.m.
 (I was the one who opened the shop so I got to ‘sleep in’ until 6 a.m.)
 My husband and kids would go through the bagel process.
 With their not-so-adorable hair nets on, they would boil, top, then bake the bagels.
 We only managed to get out about 50 every day.
 That, combined with me opening the shop, and returning home to bake and cook all day long, my work days were amounting to, very often, 16 hour days.

 And so this is when I started drinking coffee.
 Yes, can you believe it?
-Even though I came from parents of and then married coffee obsessed people, I never quite took a liking to it until my 40’s.
+Even though I came from parents of coffee obsessed people and then even married one, I never quite took a liking to it until my 40’s.

 But these were desperate times.